Tokyo

 The Okura Tokyo

-The original Okura reopened in 2019 after three years closed, and Tokyo has rediscovered its modernist palace from the 1964 Olympics.
+The original Okura reopened in 2019 after three years of closure, and Tokyo has rediscovered its modernist palace from the 1964 Olympics.

 The Okura Tokyo occupies two towers in Toranomon, embassy and skyscraper district, 10 minutes from Roppongi.
 We stay in the Heritage Wing (classic, dark wood panelling, deep bathtubs) or the Prestige Tower (contemporary, floor-to-ceiling windows, views of the Tokyo Tower).
 The spa spans several floors with indoor pool, onsen and treatment rooms.
 The six restaurants include a French table, a teppanyaki and the Yamazato, kaiseki reference since 1973.
-Service remains that of a Japanese palace, discreet, precise, impeccable.
+The service remains that of a Japanese palace, discreet, precise, flawless.
 From 668 € the night, we pay for the address, the history and the consistency.
 We return for the Japanese breakfast served in black lacquer bowls, facing the interior garden ✨

 What makes this hotel unique

-• Heritage Wing Lobby: original 1962 Okura-andon lanterns, keyaki wood and shoji
+• Heritage Wing lobby: original 1962 Okura-andon lanterns, keyaki wood and shoji

 • Yamazato: kaiseki cuisine since 1973, one of Tokyo's historic Japanese tables